foureyes/mtec1002-spring2014/labs/09/functions.markdown

 <section markdown="block">
 ### A Function With Parameters That Returns a Value

-To create a function that has no inputs, but executes some code...
+To create a function that has an inputs, and returns a value....

 {% highlight js %}
 function foo(s) {